 And just a reminder that Professional Appliantologist members have convenient access to all the webinar recordings on the Webinar Recordings Index page here:

-Master Samurai Tech Academy students have access to all the webinar recordings here: http://mastersamuraitech.com/webinar-recordings/
+Master Samurai Tech Academy students have access to all the webinar recordings here: http://mastersamuraitech.com/webinar-rec

 This short little video shows you how to enter program mode in Bosch SHE SHU model dishwashers.
 You'll want to enter program mode to retrieve error codes, which can help inform your troubleshooting strategy.
 You can also run the test program, which is helpful in diagnosing individual loads in the dishwasher.